newville/wxmplot/doc/interactive.rst

 .. module:: wxmplot.interactive

-The :mod:`interactive` modules provides simple entry-level functions :mod:`interactive.plot` for plotting X/Y data and :mod:`interactive.imshow` for displaying 2D image data.
+The :mod:`interactive` modules provides simple entry-level functions :mod:`interactive.plot` for 2D plotting of X, Y data and :mod:`interactive.imshow` for displaying image data.
 These functions are similar to the :mod:`matplotlib.pyplot` methods :func:`pyplot.plot` and :func:`pyplot.imshow` but with a few important differences.